201. Must not valiantly push officers onto hand grenades to save the squad.

 - Unintentionally invoked in The Elder Scrolls V: Skyrim.
 The master level spells Firestorm and Mass Paralysis (basically large circular waves emanating from the caster) respect line of sight, so enemies standing behind other enemies are unaffected.
 The problem: it also considers you, the caster an obstacle, making it hard to hit enemies behind you, even though the spells are supposed to radiate out from you.
 Essentially you jump on your own grenade to protect your enemies.

-- Possible to do in "Video Game/Battlefield4".
+- Possible to do in Battlefield 4.
 You can dive on any explosive, not just a grenade and save your teammates from the explosion.

 - In Schlock Mercenary, Sergeant Schlock accidentally saves his entire team from a flying plasma grenade by eating it.
 He loses the majority of his body mass, but thanks to some judicious time-travel, he gets better.